 THE SYMBOL OF GRATITUDE

 Symbols carry so much power.
-They can evoke memories, emotions, ideas, and meaning and we have used them for thousands of years to get a message across.
-Symbols are characters or designs to represent something, and they often evoke powerful emotion.
+They can evoke memories, emotions, ideas, and meaning and we have used them for thousands of years to get a message or idea across.
+Symbols are characters or designs to represent something and they often evoke powerful emotion depending on the meaning behind them.
 They can be recognized internationally across a range of unique cultures, and in using characters instead of words, they are universally understood.
 Since gratitude is the most powerful emotion, it is only fitting that it has an internationally recognized symbol to carry that power through cultures, communities, and countries alike.